How To Diagnose DSL, Cable and Dial-Up Modem Connection Failure

 Note that these steps correspond with decision points on the flowchart and are reached directly by clicking on the diamond symbols.
 The text below cannot be read sequentially.

-Do you have a high speed Internet connection using the phone line for DSL (Digital Subscriber Line) and FiOS or through the cable TV network?
+Do you have a high speed Internet connection using the phone line for DSL (Digital Subscriber Line) or through the cable TV network?
 The vast majority of high speed connections are accomplished through an external modem or modem/router, which provides for both the high speed connection to the Internet and supports connections to multiple PCs.
-Many new modems include a wireless router to support laptops and PCs, but the cheaper modems supplied by the carrier may only support a wired network or USB connection.
+Newer DSL modems almost always include a wireless router to support laptops, the cable companies are running a little behind, so a separate wireless router may be required.

 Do you have a cable modem?
-One of the DSL troubleshooting steps we skip is simply swapping your modem with that of a friend or neighbor who has the same model.
-While swapping might work in some cases, cable companies are far more finicky about installed hardware than phone companies due to their fear of people pirating cable signals, so it's not a useful test.
+Cable modems are somewhat simpler to troubleshoot, so the flowchart skips a few steps here that aren't applicable to cable modems.
+One of the steps we skip is simply swapping your modem with that of a friend or neighbor.
+While it might work in some cases, cable companies are far more finicky about installed hardware than phone companies due to their fear of people pirating cable signals, so it's not a positive test.
+If you are having drop-out problems with a cable modem, it makes sense to simplify the modem's connection to the cable interface in your home, especially if you are using and coaxial switch boxes.

-DSL and some FiOS modems are shipped from the Internet provider with a number of filters that you must install on every other phone connection on the circuit that's in use.
+DSL modems are shipped from the Internet provider with a number of filters that you are supposed to install on every other phone connection on the circuit that's in use.
 Not installing the filters leads to two problems.
-First, you'll hear constant static on the regular phones when you try to talk.
-Second, some digital phone devices, such as answering machines or faxes, may also interfere with the DSL modem's ability to negotiate an Internet connection unless the filters are installed.
+First, you'll hear constant static on the regular phones when you try to talk, which should be enough of a reason to install them.
+But some digital phone devices, such as answering machines or faxes, may also interfere with the DSL modem's ability to negotiate an Internet connection unless the filters are installed.
 Consult the instructions that come with the filters if you aren't sure where to use them.
 If you are setting up a DSL modem for the first time and can't get an Internet connection (assuming the phone company assures you it's live), you can also try unplugging any other phone devices in the house to make sure they aren't causing a problem.

 One easy way to test if your DSL modem has failed on most systems is to borrow the identical working DSL modem from a friend or neighbor using the same system.
 Likewise, if your friends are brave, you can try installing your DSL modem on their line and seeing if it works, which eliminates the possibility that the modem is good and your incoming phone line has problems.